GoogleChrome/developer.chrome.com/site/en/blog/pwa-manifest-id/index.md

 ## Browser support

-Starting with version 96, the `id` property is supported on desktop and mobile Chromium-based browsers and on Firefox beginning with version 95.
+The `id` property is supported on desktop and mobile Chromium-based browsers starting with version 96 and on Firefox starting with version 95.
 {% BrowserCompat 'html.manifest.id' %}

 ## How do I determine and set my `id`? {: #determine-id }